ningpengtao-coder/gitlab-foss/doc/user/project/packages/maven_repository.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/8798) in GitLab Premium 11.7.

+NOTE: **Note:** Subgroups are not currently supported but you can use them if you use the URL encoded version of the group path (group%2Fsubgroup).
+See [this issue](https://gitlab.com/gitlab-org/gitlab-ee/issues/9947) for subgroup support.

 If you rely on many packages, it might be inefficient to include the `repository` section with a unique URL for each package.
 Instead, you can use the group level endpoint for all your Maven packages stored within one GitLab group.
 Only packages you have access to